assembly-seal/code_conventions/README.md

 ### Labels

 The rules for naming labels are the same as the ones for [data names](#data).
-Labels should be left aligned and should be on their own separate line.
+Labels should be on the very left and on their own separate line.
 There should not be a blank line after labels, however there can and often should be one above them.

 ```asm
 _start: